Why Tendon Pain After 40 Isn’t “Just Hormones” — And What Your Body Actually Needs to Repair

 It supports the cellular machinery that healing depends on.

-What Red Light Therapy Actually Does
+What Red Light Therapy Actually Supports

-- Support mitochondrial function (your cells’ energy production)
+- support mitochondrial function (cellular energy production)

-- Improve local circulation
+- improve circulation

-- Support collagen production
+- support collagen production

-- Help modulate inflammation
+- help modulate inflammation

 In simple terms: